|About Horizon - a Presentation|

 Christian Emphasis - Students participate in prayer and discussions about the Bible each day within the classroom and attend Chapel each week.
 Students often meet on their own initiative for prayer and a parents group meets weekly for prayer.
 During the first month of each year, Horizon students, parents, and faculty pause to dedicate a day of prayer for our school, community, nation, and world.

 Serving Others - Service is a way of life at Horizon.
 Students are given many opportunities and encouraged to serve their school, their community, and their world.
 As much as is possible, students do the organization and execution of service projects with coaching and advisement from staff and mentors.
 It is our belief that students learn much more by doing and possibly making mistakes than by be handed a polished product done by someone else.
 Read more...

 "Horizon Hawks" - Students in 7th grade through 12th grade have an opportunity to participate in sports.
-They excel in soccer, basketball, and golf and are frequent contenders for division titles at the 1A - OSAA level.
+They excel in soccer, volleyball, basketball, track & field, and golf and are frequent contenders for division titles at the 1A - OSAA level.
 Our teams offer significant playing time and a chance to develop exceptional sportsmanship.

 Tuition & Fees - Fees and tuition are based on grade level.
 Discounts are given for families with multiple students.
 See Tuition and Fees.

 Tuition Assistance - Tuition Assistance is awarded on the basis of demonstrated eligibility and the total amount of financial aid funding allocated in the budgeting process.
 The allocation is based on anticipated contributions from friends of Horizon.
 See Tuition Assistance.